Chrysanthemum stone: The meaning of culture

 It is said that in ancient times, there was a pair of immortals in heaven who fell in love with each other.
 They sprinkled chrysanthemum which fell in Liuyang river and over time, turned into today's chrysanthemum stone.
 There is another saying that a pair of lovers fell in love, one of them turned into a stone, the other into a chrysanthemum.
 They loved each other and did not wish to depart till death, so they became today's chrysanthemum stone finally.

 As Hunan's golden card, chrysanthemum stone carving technology came into being in 1740 and had a history of 270 years.
 Because chrysanthemum stone belongs to non-renewable resources, and only one place in Liuyang belongs to the concentrated origin in the world, it has the title of "the first stone in the world".
 In 2008, Liuyang chrysanthemum stone carving technology- with its exquisite craftsmanship, ingenious conception and unique natural strange existence- has become the second batch of national intangible cultural heritage projects.

 The value and significance of chrysanthemum stone collection lies in its absolute naturalness.
-The natural strange stone that highlights the chrysanthemum texture is exquisite and small; the shape of the petals, the outline, the bedding proportion is symmetrical; the color collocation is clear and reasonable; and the most outstanding is the wonderful, lifelike appearance.

-As a natural material, the value of chrysanthemum stone depends on the value orientation of a specific population in a specific period.
-Thousands of years ago, ancient Chinese rhymes and cultures were based on chrysanthemum, so that countless literati elegant scholars are full of love and appreciation of it, people call chrysanthemum "gentleman in flowers", symbolizing noble, tenacious, firm and indifferent.
-The influence of culture gives the chrysanthemum stone a special meaning.
-Chrysanthemum stone is unique in every piece, it integrates nature, uniqueness, scarcity, artistry and non-reproducibility, and it is difficult for any other item in the world to achieve the above conditions at the same time.

-In addition, the fine culture represented by chrysanthemum stone reflects the high grade level, cultivation and style of the collector to a certain extent, so it is favored by many successful people, and this promotes the rise of the price of chrysanthemum stone.